 Fax: (+44) (0)114 279 6236

-Jools teaches Early Childhood Education online and at weekend study schools both in the UK and overseas and is particularly experienced in student-staff relationships, assessment, presentation, individual tuition (both face to face and at a distance) and group teaching.
-She teaches sessions both on the substantive areas of her own research: policy issues, babies and children under three and in academic study skills, research methods, library and referencing skills.
+Jools teaches Early Childhood Care and Education online and at weekend study schools both in the UK and overseas.
+She is particularly experienced in student-staff relationships, ethics, assessment, presentation, individual tuition (both face to face and at a distance) and group teaching.
+Jools teaches sessions both on the substantive areas of her own research: policy issues, infants, toddlers and children under three and in academic study skills, research methods, library and referencing skills.
 Jools is committed to striving for excellence, underlined in her approach to teaching.
 Students have commented on their regard for Jools’ academic knowledge of early childhood education as 'excellent' and on her skill in imparting that knowledge through different learning approaches as 'really inspiring'.
 Students have also recognised her ability 'to treat each individual as unique'.
 The University of Sheffield ‘Teaching Excellence in Social Sciences’ panel have noted Jools’ ‘excellent practice’ and regard the quality of learning and teaching she undertakes as ‘impressive’.